washu/Theseus/README.md

    does not have time to clean up after itself at all, much less update Raft's distributed state reliably.

 3. **Change Listeners**.
-Theseus allows for arbitrary user code to listern to changes to its underlying key-value store.
+Theseus allows for arbitrary user code to listen to changes to its underlying key-value store.
 This allows Theseus to act as a sort of low-bandwidth pseudo-messaging service, where listening nodes are informed of changes to the value of a given key.

-4. **Simple, Safe APIS**.
+4. **Simple, Safe APIs**.
 We constructed our top-level API to be as simple and safe as possible.
 Mutating elements in the key-value store ensures locks are taken on that element before the mutation happens, and are guaranteed to release safely afterwards.
 Distributed locks have an expiration date by